lorenzoscottb/lorenzoscottb.github.io/_pages/about.md

   - /about.html
 ---

 I am a research fellow (scientific project officer) at the European Commission Joint Research Centre (JRC).
 My research focuses on explainability and multimodality of AI models for healthcare.
+In particular, I am interested in how graph-based representations and data from the biological domain can be integrated within LLMs, and using explainability and mechanistic interpretability to explain vision-language biomedical models' behaviour, and limit implicit biases influencing the decision process.

 Before joining the JRC, I was a postdoc in the Artificial Intelligence Research Group of the University of Sussex, where I also obtained a PhD in Informatics, with a thesis on how LLMs and other machine learning models learn to handle linguistic abilities such as compositionality, generalisation, and inference.

+Occasionally, I work on a problem related to dream analysis, such as adopting LLMs to annotate and analyse dream content for research purposes.

 News
 ======